Chart Color Schemes

 Pearce is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Pearce's population was around 2,687 people as of August 2021.
-By August 2025, it had increased to approximately 2,730, reflecting a rise of 43 individuals (1.6%) since the 2021 Census.
-This increase is inferred from the estimated resident population of 2,698 in June 2024 and an additional 32 validated new addresses since the Census date.
-The population density was around 1,605 persons per square kilometer as of August 2025, above national averages assessed by AreaSearch.
-Overseas migration contributed approximately 61.9% of overall population gains during recent periods in Pearce.
+Pearce's population was 2,687 as of August 2021.
+By August 2025, it had increased to around 2,730, a rise of 43 people (1.6%).
+This growth is inferred from the estimated resident population of 2,698 in June 2024 and an additional 32 validated new addresses since the Census date.
+The population density was 1,605 persons per square kilometer, above national averages assessed by AreaSearch.
+Overseas migration contributed approximately 61.9% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also based on 2022 data.
-According to these projections, Pearce's population is expected to decline by 175 persons by 2041.
-However, specific age cohorts like the 65-74 group are projected to grow, with an anticipated increase of 32 people in this age bracket over this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Projections indicate a population decline by 175 persons to 2041, with the 65 to 74 age group expected to grow by 32 people.

 Frequently Asked Questions - Population